DamianSuess/doom-csharp/GamePlay.md

 * IDCHOPPERS -- Gain chainsaw
 * IDCLEVxx -- Warp to level 'xx' where xx is 01 to 19
 * IDMYPOS -- Displays your position and bearing
-* IDMUSxx -- Music select. 'xx' is the level who's song you want.
+* IDMUSxx -- Music select. 'xx' is the level whose song you want.
 * IDSPISPOPD -- Walk through walls!
 * IDCLIP -- Walk through walls